If you would like to speak to the Students' Union Advice Officer, please request a meeting via this link.

 Upheld

-This means that your complaint has been accepted and the university will make the effort to implement all recommendations and remedies proposed by the complainant/panel.
+This means that your complaint has been accepted and the university will make the effort to implement the reccomendations proposed during the complaint process.

 Partially upheld